Home

 The lumpectomy, the gold standard for breast cancer surgery.

-Removing the tumor with a margin of healthy tissue, while preserving most of the breast.
+Removing the tumour with a margin of healthy tissue, while preserving most of the breast.
 For the majority of small to moderate-sized breast cancers, breast-conserving surgery combined with radiotherapy offers survival equivalent to mastectomy.

 Lumpectomy — breast-conserving surgery, preserving the female body